Marry the Night: Live performances

 On the ABC special, A Very Gaga Thanksgiving, the singer performed an acoustic version of "Marry the Night".
 Her look, consisting of a shoulder-less black dress with matching hand gloves, was compared by James Dinh of MTV News to actress Audrey Hepburn.
 The performance was shot on top of a balcony, with Gaga giving poses while holding the microphone.
 On the CBS special titled The Grammy Nominations Concert Live! – Countdown to Music's Biggest Night—where the nominations for the 54th Grammy Awards were revealed—Gaga opened the show with "Marry the Night", performing in a zombie-like costume.
 Todd Martens from Los Angeles Times described it as a "dance-meets-hair metal mix-up", while comparing the choreography of the dance to Michael Jackson's music video for "Thriller", and complimented Gaga's vocals.
 At the 2011 Jingle Ball in Los Angeles, Gaga performed the song in an imitation of the music video, by perching atop a hospital bed and singing from there.
 She also headlined Z100's Jingle Ball at Madison Square Garden.
 Her set included current hits from Born This Way and a hospital gown-clad "Marry the Night" finale that paid tribute to her music video.
 On December 9, 2011 she gave a ballet-themed performance of the song on The Ellen DeGeneres Show.
 Gaga also performed "Marry the Night" on the 2011 Music Station Super Live in Japan and she performed a medley of "Heavy Metal Lover/Marry the Night/Born This Way" on Dick Clark's New Year's Rockin' Eve with Ryan Seacrest on December 31, 2011.
 The song was performed as the final song of her Born This Way Ball tour (2012–2013), where she played on a keytar during the song, and usually invited audience members onstage to join her for the finale.

+In 2025, Gaga performed "Marry the Night" on the piano at select dates of The Mayhem Ball tour.